thebadladns/wasteladns/c++_2024-/src/TestSDF/README.md

 For building code for this project, refer to [this very rough blurb](../../README.md).
 COMPILE_TARGET should be set to TEST_SDF.

+### Shaders (hot-reload)

+At any point during the execution of a debug build, you may recompile any modified shader source files via `SHIFT+ENTER`.
+An onscreen text label will let you know whether the shader source code is more recent than the compiled shaders the application is running with.

 ### Shaders (Windows)

 If you edit shaders, whether on DirectX or OpenGL, you'll need to rebuild them so they can be loaded as string literals in the C++ project.
 You will require Visual Studio to be installed in your machine: